Ticket types for Endpoint Detection and Response (EDR)

 Initial Access

-Initial Access refers to the techniques and strategies used by attackers to gain entry into a network or device for the first time.
-Coro EDR detects and creates tickets for the following Initial Access rules:
+Attackers use initial access techniques to gain entry into a network or device.
+Coro detects these attempts and creates tickets for Remote Access Tool Attacks.

 Persistence

-Persistence refers to techniques and strategies used by attackers to maintain control of a device or network over an extended period, often stealthily.
-Coro EDR detects and creates tickets for the following Persistence rules:
+Attackers use persistence techniques to maintain long-term control of a device or network, often stealthily.
+Coro detects these actions and creates tickets for the following persistence rules:

 Malicious Scheduled Task Creation/Execution

-Coro EDR detected scheduled task creation or execution, which can indicate an attempt by attackers to gain persistence or execute malicious code at predetermined times.
-Tickets remain in an open state for Admin user review and close automatically after a period of 48 hours.
+Coro detects scheduled task creation or execution on devices, which might indicate that attackers are attempting to gain persistence or execute malicious code at predetermined times.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |